front-end-intermediate/session-7/readme.md

 cd into `reference > classes`, run a server and open `1-inheritance.html` in a browser.

-Classes in React (ref. `forms.js`) are based on JS prototypal inheritance.
+Classes in React (ref. `react-overview > forms.js`) are based on JS prototypal inheritance.

 We have a constructor function: